microsoft/vscode-docs/docs/java/java-tomcat-jetty.md

 # Working with Application Servers in VS Code

-Although Visual Studio Code is a code editor-centric development tool, so it doesn't come with any embedded application server.
-For most servers, you will need to deploy it using command line, and then use the right debugger [configuration](https://code.visualstudio.com/docs/java/java-debugging#_configuration) if you wish to attach to it.
+Visual Studio Code is a code editor-centric development tool, so it doesn't come with any embedded application server.
+For most servers, you will need to deploy them using the command line, and then use the appropriate debugger [configuration](https://code.visualstudio.com/docs/java/java-debugging#_configuration) if you wish to attach to it.

 On the other hand, we know that for certain Java workloads, server integration is very useful.
-With Visual Studio Code, you can find 3rd party extensions for popular application servers, for example [Tomcat](http://tomcat.apache.org/) and [Jetty](http://www.eclipse.org/jetty/), which are helpful when working with those servers locally.
+With Visual Studio Code, you can find 3rd party extensions for popular application servers, for example [Tomcat](https://tomcat.apache.org/) and [Jetty](https://www.eclipse.org/jetty/), which are helpful when working with those servers locally.

 For [Spring Boot Dashboard](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-boot-dashboard), see [Spring Boot in Visual Studio Code](/docs/java/java-spring-boot.md).